srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_04-connect-iot-device-to-azure.md

     }
     ```

-    The **Main** method is the first part of your application that is run once your app is started.
+    The **Main** method is the first part of your application that runs once your app is started.

+1. Take a minute to review the code (and code comments) that you just entered.

-    Here we can see the basic structure of a simple device app is as follows:
+    The basic structure of a simple device app is as follows:

     * Connect to the IoT Hub
     * Send telemetry to the app (Device to Cloud messages)

-    You can see that the **deviceClient** variable is initialized with the result of the **DeviceClient** static method, **CreateFromConnectionString**.
+    Notice that the **deviceClient** variable is initialized with the result of the **DeviceClient** static method, **CreateFromConnectionString**.
 This method uses the connection string you specified earlier, as well as selecting the protocol that the device will use to the send telemetry -  in this case MQTT.

-    >**Information**: The **DeviceClient** class is documented [here](https://docs.microsoft.com/en-us/dotnet/api/microsoft.azure.devices.client.deviceclient?view=azure-dotnet) and the **CreateFromConnectionString** method we use is documented [here](https://docs.microsoft.com/en-us/dotnet/api/microsoft.azure.devices.client.deviceclient.createfromconnectionstring?view=azure-dotnet#Microsoft_Azure_Devices_Client_DeviceClient_CreateFromConnectionString_System_String_Microsoft_Azure_Devices_Client_TransportType_).

-    > **Note**: In a real-world application, the **CreateFromConnectionString** method call would be wrapped in exception handling code to gracefully deal with any connection issues.
+    > **Note**: In a production application, the **CreateFromConnectionString** method call would be wrapped in exception handling code to gracefully deal with any connection issues.
 This and other lab code is kept as simple as possible to highlight the key points, so most error-handling is omitted for brevity.

-    > **Information**: You can learn more about the supported transport protocols [here](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-protocols).

     Once connected, the **SendDeviceToCloudMessagesAsync** method is called.
 You may notice that the method name is underlined with "red squiggles" - this is because Visual Studio Code has noticed that **SendDeviceToCloudMessagesAsync** is not yet implemented.
 We will add the method shortly.

     Finally, the application waits for user input.

+    > **Information**: The **DeviceClient** class is documented [here](https://docs.microsoft.com/en-us/dotnet/api/microsoft.azure.devices.client.deviceclient?view=azure-dotnet).
+    >
+    > **Information**: The **CreateFromConnectionString** method is documented [here](https://docs.microsoft.com/en-us/dotnet/api/microsoft.azure.devices.client.deviceclient.createfromconnectionstring?view=azure-dotnet#Microsoft_Azure_Devices_Client_DeviceClient_CreateFromConnectionString_System_String_Microsoft_Azure_Devices_Client_TransportType_).
+    >
+    > **Information**: The supported transport protocols are documented [here](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-protocols).

-1. To add the **SendDeviceToCloudMessagesAsync** method, insert the following code beneath the `// INSERT - SendDeviceToCloudMessagesAsync below here` comment:
+1. Locate the `// INSERT - SendDeviceToCloudMessagesAsync below here` comment.

+1. To construct the **SendDeviceToCloudMessagesAsync** method, enter the following code:

     ```csharp
     private static async void SendDeviceToCloudMessagesAsync()